 The safest place for school children during severe weather is a designed/engineered storm shelter that meets Federal Emergency Management Agency guidelines.
-PBA Architects has been at the forefront of tornado shelter design for more than 22 years.
-Corey Schultz is among the top designers in the country and has lead our firm in designing 50 shelters, protecting the lives of thousands of students and residents of Kansas.
+PBA Architects has been at the forefront of tornado shelter design for more than 22 years, protecting the lives of thousands of students and residents of Kansas.

 What once may have been considered an acceptable storm shelter area just a few years ago, in all probability does not meet current FEMA guidelines.
 FEMA has developed guidelines for tornado safe areas that are intended to provide “near absolute protection” from 250 mph winds.
 This means minimizing the probability of death and injury during a tornadic event.
 To date, our firm has assisted school districts across the state in facilitating the use of over 6.4M dollars in funding from FEMA to design safe places.